Jenn Grant: Career

-Compostela

 Grant's fifth album, Compostela, was released October 21, 2014, on Outside Music.

 The album features collaborations with Buck 65, Sarah Harmer, Ron Sexsmith, Rose Cousins, Don Kerr, Doug Paisley, Kim Harris, Stewart Legere, Justin Rutledge and Rachel Sermanni.
 Two tracks, the Buck 65 collaboration "Spades" and the Stewart Legere collaboration "No One's Gonna Love You (Quite Like I Do)", appeared alongside four non-album tracks on her EP Clairvoyant, released earlier in 2014.

 The album was a shortlisted Juno Award nominee for Adult Alternative Album of the Year at the Juno Awards of 2015.

-Paradise

 Grant's sixth album, Paradise, was released on March 3, 2017.
 Grant and husband Daniel Ledwell took a year in their home studio to craft an album of melodic beauty and sonic diversity.
 Grant displays the nuanced soulfulness in her voice, and touches on folk, R&B, and rock balladry.
 It was produced, engineered and mixed by Daniel Ledwell.

-Love, Inevitable

 Grants seventh album, Love, Inevitable, was released on May 31, 2019.
 She began writing songs for the record in 2018.
-After making four consecutive albums with her husband, Daniel Ledwell garnering a cult following and critical acclaim, Grant stepped out of her usual comfort zone and reached out to Grammy nominated American producer and engineer, Tucker Martine.
+After making four consecutive albums with her husband, Daniel Ledwell, garnering a cult following and critical acclaim, Grant stepped out of her usual comfort zone and reached out to Grammy nominated American producer and engineer, Tucker Martine.
 Grant wrote the tracks in her living room in Halifax using a Roland keyboard, acoustic guitar and banjo.
 She then flew to Portland, Oregon in July 2018 to record at Martine's Flora Recording and Playback.

+Her 2023 album, Champagne Problems, consists entirely of songs Grant recorded in collaboration with other Canadian singer-songwriters, including Aquakultre, Bahamas, Dan Mangan, Kevin Drew, Basia Bulat, Joel Plaskett, Ria Mae, Josh Qaumariaq, Hannah Georgas, Amy Millan, and Tim Baker.

+In 2025, she contributed a cover of Joel Plaskett's "Lying on a Beach" to the Plaskett tribute album Songs from the Gang.

 Personal life

-Born in Charlottetown, Prince Edward Island to Dr. Ken Grant (a vascular surgeon) and Heather Elizabeth Grant (née MacDonald), she moved to Halifax at the age of ten with her mother and brother when her parents' marriage broke up.
+Born in Charlottetown, Prince Edward Island to Dr. Ken Grant (a vascular surgeon) and Heather Elizabeth Grant (née MacDonald), she moved to Halifax at the age of ten with her mother and brother, Daniel Grant, when her parents' marriage broke up.
 She attended Saint Mary's University for a time and later graduated from the Nova Scotia College of Art and Design University, with a Bachelor of Fine Arts in painting.
 Her grandfather was the federal cabinet minister Daniel J. MacDonald.

 Grant's mother, who was an inspiration to her career, was named the Queen of Azaleas in 1973 in Norfolk, Virginia.
 Grant's video for the song "The Fighter" uses 16mm film footage of this parade and time, as this song and album are a dedication to her mother's life; she died in May 2012.

 Grant married producer and musician Daniel Ledwell in October 2011.
 On December 11, 2018, after several rounds of in-vitro fertilisation treatment, Jenn and Daniel welcomed their baby Gus into the world.

 Grant enjoys painting, including designing some of her own album covers.